Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: More details on experimentation

 Note that compared to the results presented in \citep{JiangLu19}, our Independent method works almost twice better because we normalize the inputs, used Generalized Advantage Estimation \citep{SchulmanMoritzLevineJordanAbbeel16} instead of pure Monte-Carlo, and added bias units to the neural networks.
 All the \us{presented} methods benefit from those improvements.

 In both scenarios (CLDE and FD), FEN is not restricted to send messages to neighbors for its gossip algorithm.
-To emphasize decentralization, all the agents are learning independent parameters without weights sharing (except for the COMA baseline).
+To emphasize decentralization, all the agents are learning independent parameters without weights sharing (except for the COMA \us{and WQMIX} baseline\us{s}).

-The source code is available at \url{https://blind_link/} with the configuration files used to generate our experimental results.
+The source code is available at \url{https://gitlab.com/AAAL/DFRL} with the configuration files used to generate our experimental results.
+The hyperparameters of the algorithms were optimized by grid search using Lightweight HyperParameter Optimizer (LHPO)\footnote{\url{https://github.com/matthieu637/lhpo}}, an open source library used to run asynchronous distributed experiments \cite{zimmer2018phd}.

 The complete SOTO architecture (including critics) is provided in Figure~\ref{fig:sotonnfull}.